 7. Premium freezing

 A common stipulation of income protection is benefits will not be paid out to you if you were unemployed at the time you were injured or became ill.
 If you do find yourself temporarily unemployed and between jobs most insurers will allow you to freeze your income protection cover and your premiums.
-Having the option to pause your cover means that you’re not paying for nothing.
+Having the option to pause your cover means that you don’t end up paying for nothing.

 8. Get covered while caring for a sick child